mikko-ahonen/mikko-ahonen.github.io/_posts/2023-08-24-better-way-to-certify.md

 Is there a better way?

-Although the term management system is often used to describe these frameworks, in practice they do not really help you to manage your business.
-According to dictionary, to manage means to exert control over; regulate or limit toward a desired end.
+Although the term management system is often used to describe these standards, in practice they do not really help you to manage your business.
+According to the dictionary, to manage means to exert control over; regulate or limit toward a desired end.

 Today all businesses are service businesses.
 Even if you are just selling potatoes, you will legally need to provide a support for returning the bad ones, which makes it a service.